-What is the main causes of hair loss (alopecia), the majority cause of bald can vary from person to person, thus I build stages of balding to create natural hair loss solutions for people.
+What causes hair loss also call Androgenic Alopecia, the majority main cause of balding can vary from person to person, thus I build stages of balding to create natural hair loss solutions for people.
 However, now I wanted to help more people with hair loss than just people who visit this website.

 But due to a fast & tech-enabled world these days, we are seeing more and more people struggling with hair loss problems which can affect not only their appearance but their livelihood and self-confidence.
 I personally struggled with hair loss for years and pursued natural solutions, mixing both Eastern and Western treatment.
 I recruited researchers and scientists who have been researching hair loss for over 25 years.